Cherry Cheesecake Brownies

 Absolutely!
 If you have a favorite brownie recipe you love to make, feel free to substitute it instead of a boxed mix.

 You could try to make your own pie pilling with cherries, sugar and cornstarch.
 But, you would need to make sure it was thick enough to set after baking.
-Cherry pie filling works perfectly.
+Cherry pie filling works perfectly, or you can substitute other flavors like strawberry or blueberry.

 Yes, the brownie will be soft and chewy once baked.
 It will not rise like it would if you were cooking it by itself.
 Make sure you store it in the refrigerator for at least 2 hours to ensure it's ready to slice into squares.